 Born in the interior of Rio Grande do Sul, son and grandson of carpenters, Henrique Schreiber inherited from his ascendants the passion for carpentry and the materialisation of ideas.
 Henrique graduated in Industrial Design from the Federal University of Santa Maria, specialising in furniture design at the University of Vale dos Sinos.
 Since then he has been working in the furniture sector, gaining experience working in all fields of the design and production of furniture.

-Also, be the first to hear about our exclusive offers.
+Be the first to know about our latest designs, limited editions and offers.